Where does the money go from paid attractions at Phillip Island Nature Parks?

 Do I need to book my tickets?

 Get in early!
-During December, January, Easter and long-weekends it is essential to pre-book your tickets to the Penguin Parade to avoid missing out.
+We recommend you pre-book your visit at any time of year to ensure you don't miss out.
+This is especially important during peak periods such as the December and January Summer Holidays, School Holidays, Easter and long-weekends when it is essential to pre-book your tickets to the Penguin Parade to avoid missing out.
 Bookings are essential all year round for our ranger guided tours and Penguins Plus.

 What time do penguins arrive?